HPS masthead

 I do not recommend trying to have the sample analyzed by another laboratory since that lab would probably not have access to the needed calibration data and the specific analytical procedure, which could be considered proprietary by the original lab.

-On a related matter, since your short-term screening test was in the range of 1 to 2 pCi/L, which is less than the EPA recommended action level of 4 pCi/L, it seems unlikely that you or your family would be "unsafe" over the period of time required to remeasure your home.
+On a related matter, since your short-term screening test was in the range of 37 to 74 Bq m-3, which is less than the EPA recommended action level 4 pCi L-1 (150 Bq m-3)*, it seems unlikely that you or your family would be "unsafe" over the period of time required to remeasure your home.

 Tom Gesell, CHP, PhD

 Answer posted on 12 May 2008.
-The information and material posted on this Web site is intended as general reference information only.
-Specific facts and circumstances may alter the concepts and applications of materials and information described herein.
-The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice specific to whatever facts and circumstances are presented in any given situation.
-Answers are correct at the time they are posted on the Web site.
-Be advised that over time, some requirements could change, new data could be made available, or Internet links could change.
-For answers that have been posted for several months or longer, please check the current status of the posted information prior to using the responses for specific applications.
+The information posted on this web page is intended as general reference information only.
+Specific facts and circumstances may affect the applicability of concepts, materials, and information described herein.
+The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice.
+To the best of our knowledge, answers are correct at the time they are posted.
+Be advised that over time, requirements could change, new data could be made available, and Internet links could change, affecting the correctness of the answers.
+Answers are the professional opinions of the expert responding to each question; they do not necessarily represent the position of the Health Physics Society.